akpaevj/dashboard/README.md

 # Dashboard

-Plugin adds an issues dashboard to the application.
-This dashboard looks like an usual Kanban desk and presents a column for each status that contains issue cards.
+Plugin adds a new item to the top menu and presents as a dashboard that contains issues and their statuses in columns.
-You can go to the issue just by clicking on the issue card.
-Also it adds a new item to the top menu.
+It's available to move issue cards between statuses, going to the issue by clicking on the issue card, changing statuses and projects colors.

 #### Supported languages:
 - Russian